 Chemistry textbooks often explain activation energy with a chart like this:

 It’s sort of like rolling a boulder up a hill.
 You have to add some extra energy to the equation to push the boulder to the top.
 Once you’ve reached the peak, however, the boulder will roll the rest of the way by itself.
 Similarly, chemical reactions require additional energy to get started and then proceed the rest of the way.

-The Activation Energy of New Habits
+The Activation Energy of Building Better Habits

 Similar to how every chemical reaction has an activation energy, we can think of every habit or behavior as having an activation energy as well.

 This is just a metaphor of course, but no matter what habit you are trying to build there is a certain amount of effort required to start the habit.
 In chemistry, the more difficult it is for a chemical reaction to occur, the bigger the activation energy.
 For habits, it’s the same story.
 The more difficult or complex a behavior, the higher the activation energy required to start it.

 For example, sticking to the habit of doing 1 pushup per day requires very little energy to get started.
 Meanwhile, doing 100 pushups per day is a habit with a much higher activation energy.
 It's going to take more motivation, energy, and grit to start complex habits day after day.